-- A school counsellor has a duty to follow procedures laid out in the school's Child Protection and Safeguarding Policy and must refer a concern about a client to the Designated Safeguarding Lead (or Deputy) where there are strong grounds for thinking that an individual might be at risk of significant harm from themselves or others or to themselves or others.
+- Confidentiality is vital in enabling people to express their concerns and/or distress in the counselling session.
+It is an essential element of the process in establishing a relationship of trust, but it is acknowledged that it cannot be absolute. - Good practice at the SWBGS requires the use of a verbal and written contract which is explained clearly at the outset of counselling and periodically thereafter to students about the boundaries of confidentiality that a school counselling service can offer.
+Clients are assured that the best decisions regarding confidentiality will be made in the interest of safeguarding and promoting their welfare, preferably with their knowledge and consent. - A client's wishes about confidentiality can be overridden by a paramount duty to protect a child's welfare. - A school counsellor has a duty to follow procedures laid out in the school's Child Protection and Safeguarding Policy and must refer a concern about a student to the Designated Safeguarding Lead (or Deputy) where there are strong grounds for thinking that an individual might be at risk of significant harm from themselves or others or to themselves or others.
 Adhering to Working Together to Safeguard Children (HM Government 2018).
-The same will apply where the counsellor has concerns for the welfare of a third party. - The counsellor will also pass on information as required by law in the event of a disclosure about acts of terrorism or serious crime, or if required to do so by a court order. - More minor concerns will remain confidential unless the young person wants them shared in order to seek further help/support
+The same will apply where the counsellor has concerns for the welfare of a third party. - The school counsellor will make every reasonable attempt to communicate first to the student, their intention to break confidentiality and to discuss the information that needs to be shared.
+If such conversations cannot take place, the matter should be discussed with the students at the earliest opportunity following the referral to a DSL. - The counsellor will also pass on information as required by law in the event of a disclosure about acts of terrorism or serious crime, or if required to do so by a court order. - More minor concerns will remain confidential unless the young person wants them shared in order to seek further help/support